-Having decided where the kitchen will go and checking with builders, the local planning officer and an architect, the exciting part can start.
+Having decided where the kitchen will go in our Hampshire home and checking with builders, the local planning officer and an architect, the exciting part can start.

 I have always liked the no handle gloss look so Mariah directed us toward the Genoa door.
 The smooth clean lines are inspired by Nordic designs, the face of this collection is simple, sleek and compact.
 Work surfaces are maximised, space is opened up and integrated storage mean that our kitchen can be clutter free, perfect!

 There were so many colours to choose from and there is a choice between Matt and Gloss, I was able to take some sample colours home and look at them in the light of my own home which really helped the process.
 It was a lot of fun and I did come to the conclusion that a glossy kitchen was not practical for me.
 In the end we went for the Genoa in Cashmere Super Matt and in contrast our larder units in Graphite Super Matt.
 It was really just a case of what we liked and what we thought would suit the room we were about to create.
 You do have to live with your Modern Fitted Kitchen for a long time so it is worth taking samples home and checking you are super happy with them.

 We knew that we would want a fitted kitchen design incorporating a dishwasher, 2 ovens, and an American Fridge Freezer, but we could choose those sorts of detail once the design was agreed, so Mariah produced a plan that we could look and tinker with before she produced the visuals.